 This is the precise scenario which the Coronavirus Job Retention Scheme has been put into place to cover.
 We have written about furloughing employees here.

 If an employer sent an employee home, would they still be expected to pay them full pay whilst they are off?

 If an employee is sent home because they are sick, or if an employee goes home because they are self-isolating, they are entitled to sick pay.
 Unless the employer has a clause in the employee’s contract which entitles them to full pay when they are sick, you don’t have to pay them in full.
-You should pay them SSP and the government will reimburse you for the isolation period of 14 days.
+You should pay them Statutory Sick Pay (SSP) and the government will reimburse you for the isolation period of 14 days.

-If you send them home for any other reason, you need to pay them unless they agree to take annual leave or unpaid leave, or agreed to be furloughed as an alternative to redundancy or
+If you send them home for any other reason, you need to pay them unless they agree to take annual leave or unpaid leave, or agree to be furloughed.

 What are self-employed people entitled to if the business they work for closes and they are unable to bill them for any work done?